hikeventures/hikeventures.github.io/_posts/2015-03-29-best-rss-reader-for-outdoor-blogger-feeds.markdown

 ---
 layout: post
 title: Best RSS feed Reader for Outdoor Bloggers
-date: "2015-03-28T07:56:19.000Z"
+date: 2015-03-28T07:56:19.000Z
-comments: true
-description: "Need a new RSS reader?
-Here is a list with the best RSS Reader for Outdoor Bloggers."
+description: Need a new RSS reader?
+Here is a list with the best RSS Reader for Outdoor Bloggers.
 category: articles
 tags: [articles, rss, blogging]
 ---